dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 # Endpoint generation

 In this section supporting files are createed and scripts described for running endpointer program [https://github.com/FINNGEN/Endpointter](https://github.com/FINNGEN/Endpointter).
-Read instructions on Endpointter repository for required input descritions.
+Read instructions on Endpointter repository for required input file descriptions.

 First, create baseline input file, which contains sex information using Endpointer/baseline.py
 Then, create Custom_ID_listinput file using Endpointer/Custom_ID_list.py
 Use /FINNGEN/Endpointter/test_input/minimi_dummy.txt as anothr input file (change FINNGENID to FINREGISTRYID within that file)
+Use /FINNGENEndpointter/test_input/endpoint_short_list.txt as another input file (make shure that "ALL" is uncommented within that file)
+Use two MS Excel (xlsx) files with endpoint defintions and control definitions as input files they get piublished in FINNGEN repository e.g. /FINNGEN/DF10-endpoint-and-control-definitions/  (recomend not to use public version as column names in the public file are different)
+Within the main script file /FINNGENEndpointter/finngen_endpointter.py replace all occurances of "FINGENNID" with "FINREGISTRYID"